KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Features/Autocomplete-Article.md

 ### ...let users register use custom next word prediction

-You can let your users pick a ``Autocomplete/Settings/nextWordPredictionRequestType`` and specify a ``Autocomplete/Settings/nextWordPredictionRequestApiKey`` to let them use their own API key and pay for their own consumption.
+You can let your users pick a ``AutocompleteSettings/nextWordPredictionRequestType`` and specify a ``AutocompleteSettings/nextWordPredictionRequestApiKey`` to let them use their own API key and pay for their own data consumption.

-The ``AutocompleteContext`` settings will then provide you with a properly configured ``Autocomplete/Settings/nextWordPredictionRequest``, which you can add to your ``KeyboardApp`` or ``Autocomplete/LocalAutocompleteService``.
+The ``AutocompleteContext`` settings will then provide you with a properly configured ``AutocompleteSettings/nextWordPredictionRequest``, which is automatically injected into the ``Autocomplete/LocalAutocompleteService``.

-The KeyboardKit Pro ``KeyboardApp/SettingsScreen`` has a visibility setting to show a next word prediction section, which is hidden by default.
+KeyboardKit Pro's ``KeyboardApp/SettingsScreen`` has a visibility setting to show a next word prediction section.
+This section is hidden by default.

 [Pro]: https://github.com/KeyboardKit/KeyboardKitPro